 2. Each Plate Tells a Story at Dulce Patria

-At Dulce Patria in Mexico City’s Polanco neighbourhood, chef Martha Ortiz creates lyrical stories through cuisine.
+In Polanca, another popular Mexico city neighbourhood to stay in, chef Martha Ortiz creates lyrical stories through cuisine at Dulce Patria.
 The daughter of the celebrated Mexican artist Martha Chapa, Ortiz imagines each plate as the artistic expression of Mexican experiences in still life or playful sculptural form.

 The menu evolves monthly with dishes such as “Maria Goes to the Market” influences by opera, literature and art.
 To wind up your meal, a fantastical ferris wheel of treats offers a new spin on dessert.